 7. Wulf and Lamb

 “Wulf and Lamb” had me tricked by this name.
 To be honest, I would have never guessed that the restaurant is completely vegan.
 However, their concept is: ‘Run with the wolves, eat with the lambs,’ which clarifies things a bit more.
-There are two restaurants, one is based on Pavillion Road in Chelsea and the other one in Marylebone.
+There are two restaurants in London, one is based on Pavillion Road in Chelsea and the other one in Marylebone.

 Fully vegan: Yes